KEYSTONE CORRIDOR GROUND WATER CONTAMINATION

 What Has Been Done to Clean Up the Site?

-A site assessment was conducted in 2012 and cleanup at Tuchman Cleaners began.
+A site assessment (PDF) (76pp, 6.1MB K, About PDF) was conducted in 2012 and cleanup at Tuchman Cleaners began.
 IDEM also conducted an investigation at the nearby former Vantage Point Cleaners property, which operated as a dry cleaner from 1986 to 1997 using and disposing of PCE waste.
 IDEM’s investigation showed elevated levels of PCE in the groundwater on the property.
-IDEM’s investigations have not determined the specific source or sources of contamination at the Keystone Corridor site due to the area’s complex geology, the number of potential sources, and the mixing of the contamination.
-Over 40 known users or handlers of solvents in the area have been identified as possible sources.

 What Is the Current Site Status?